techgrounds/techgrounds-FvL69-1/04_Security/SEC-04_symmetric-encryption.md

 #### First: generate a key with AES generator.
 And use it to en/decrypt a message.
 ![AES-key-generator](../00_includes/Security/SEC4.1.png)

-#### Now generate public/private RSA keys and exchange public keys with your peer.
+#### Now generate public/private key pair and exchange public keys with your peer.
 ![generate-RSA-keys](../00_includes/Security\SEC5.0.png)

 #### Encrypt AES key with peers public key with the RSA encryption tool.